Zoibderg/cs162_group_banking_project/README.md

 **(2 points possible) When using a class for the scenario provided, will there be any static member variables?
 If yes, explain reasons to support your idea.**

-+ static function for generating unique account numbers, bank name
++ bank name: to avoid storing it repeatedly in each account object
++ interest rates: to keep it consistent for all savings, credit, etc. accounts
++ transaction fees?
++ minimum balance requirements

 **(2 points possible) What kind of constructors would you need?
 List them.**

 + A default constructor for creating an empty account.
-+ An overloaded? constructor for setting account details like account number, balance, and type at creation.
++ An overloaded constructor for setting account details like account number, balance, and type at creation.
 + According to an account system, customers can have more than one type of an account.

 **(4 points possible) How many classes should you design?**